cnp3/ebook/protocols/congestion.rst

    rtt

-The NewReno congestion control scheme has been the dominant and the standard TCP congestion control scheme.
+The NewReno congestion control scheme has historically been the dominant and the standard TCP congestion control scheme.
 It works well in networks having a small round-trip-time or a low bandwidth*delay product.
 In networks with a high bandwidth*delay product, a single packet loss can force a TCP sender to spend a lot of time in congestion avoidance.
 Since NewReno advances its congestion window by one MSS every round-trip-time, it can spend a long time in congestion avoidance before reaching a congestion window that is large enough to fully use the network.
-Furthermore, NewReno favors connections with a small round-trip-time compared to connections with a longer round-trip-time.
+Furthermore, NewReno favors connections with a small round-trip-time compared to connections with a longer round-trip-time as shown in the previous section.

 Internet researchers have proposed a wide range of congestion control schemes.
 During the last decade, the CUBIC congestion control scheme has emerged has the standard congestion control scheme.
 It has been adopted by key TCP implementations and is defined in :rfc:`9438`.